 The method involves a number of rules and methodological tools.
 It is not just a matter of going out and looking at people’s buying behaviour in a shopping centre, for example.
 The focus should be on the natural course of social behaviour rather than testing hypotheses.
-When the ethnographer goes into the field she makes a holistic study, that is, she studies everything in a specific culture or in a specific context that influences certain behaviour or a certain situation.
-By obtaining a holistic grasp, she gains an understanding of the causes of behaviour and attitudes.
+When the anthropologist goes into the field she makes a holistic study, that is, she studies everything in a specific culture or in a specific context that influences certain behaviour or a certain situation.
+By obtaining a holistic grasp, the anthropologist gains an understanding of the causes of a certain behaviour and/or attitudes.
 The data is then analysed using culture-analytical theory as a framework.
 No other method has such depth, such humanistic perspective or richness of colour.